makersacademy/bowling-challenge/README.md

 Logic plan:
 -----------

-* the game has an array of ten frames
+* the game has an array of frames
-* each frame has an array of two rolls
 * if roll1 = 10, add next roll1 + roll2
   * if the next roll1 = 10, add next roll1
 * if roll1 + roll2 = 10, add next roll1